supernnova/SuperNNova/docs/validation/index.rst

     python run.py --validate_rnn --dump_dir /path/to/dump_dir --model_files /path/to/model/file(s)
     python run.py --validate_rnn --dump_dir /path/to/dump_dir --model_files /path/to/model/file(s)

 In that case, validation will be carried out for each of the models specified by the model files.
+This will use the database in ``dump_dir/processed`` directory.

 This will: